 Several thousand closed captioned DVDs are available in library branches.
 To determine if a DVD is closed captioned, check the original box for a symbol in the form of a box with a tail or the letters "CC".
 To find closed-captioned DVDs in the Library Catalog, use the words "closed captioned" in a Simple Keyword Search/All words.

 PGCMLS offers the Optelec® CCTV (close circuit television) magnifier with Optical Character Reading (OCR) capabilities that will read aloud any print text for customers with related disabilities at 11 library branches.
-Accokeek, Beltsville, Bowie, Fairmount Heights, Glenarden, Greenbelt, Laurel, Largo-Kettering, Oxon Hill, Spauldings and Surratts-Clinton are the PGCMLS branches with this assistive technology.
+Accokeek, Beltsville, Bowie, Fairmount Heights, Glenarden, Greenbelt, Laurel, Largo-Kettering, New Carrollton, Oxon Hill, Spauldings and Surratts-Clinton are the PGCMLS branches with this assistive technology.
 All public computers are equipped with the Microsoft Windows® magnifier.